-When you hear that a particular service is slow, or there’s a spike in errors, or a particular customer is having an issue, your first action is to see data regarding the issue.
+When you hear that a particular service is slow, or there’s a spike in errors, or a particular customer is having an issue, your first action is to see real-time data regarding the issue.
 Lightstep’s Explorer view allows you to query all span data currently in the Satellites to see what’s going on.

 Explorer consists of four main components.
 Each of these components provides a different view into the data returned by your query: